mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 1.3.8 (12 May 2015) =

+*Bugs:*

+* Array elements should now work properly with the "Contains" action conditionals.
+* Fixed a PHP Notice.
+* Decimals should now be compared properly.
+* Fixed a bug that could cause a PHP error if asp style tags are enabled in PHP.

 = 1.3.7 (18 March 2015) =